Regional Field Director [PAAU-18]

 Please indicate where you learned of this job posting.

 This job description provides a general but not comprehensive list of the essential responsibilities and qualifications required.
 It does not represent a contract of employment.
 The ACLU reserves the right to change the job description and/or posting at any time without advance notice.
+Please be advised that the Department of Education has determined that employment in this position at the ACLU does not qualify for the Public Service Loan Forgiveness Program.

 ACLU is an equal opportunity employer.
 We value a diverse workforce and an inclusive culture.
 The ACLU encourages applications from all qualified individuals without regard to race, color, religion, gender, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship, disability, veteran status and record of arrest or conviction.